 a necropolis.
 We are staying at East Bank (normal thing to do).
 We started with

-III, Ramesses IX, Seti I, Horemheb, Amenhotep II, and Tutankhamen (son of
+III, Ramesses IX, Seti I, Horemheb, Amenhotep II, and Tutankhaten or later called Tutankhamen (son in law of

 We did not go inside the tomb of Tutankhamen